-- Increase public engagement through a proactive marketing strategy, which includes partnerships with community leaders and organizations, direct mailings to unincorporated area residents, posting on LACDA's website and social media accounts, and/or local advertisements. - Provide a less formal and more interactive forum using examples of existing projects benefiting the neighborhood and a discussion of the community needs and local programs. - Administer a survey to receive input on neighborhood housing and community development needs (all surveys used to gather community input will also be available to all County residents, not just those who attend related community meetings).
+- Increasing public engagement through a proactive marketing strategy, which includes partnerships with community leaders and organizations, direct mailings to unincorporated area residents, posting on the LACDA's website and social media accounts, and/or local advertisements. - Providing a less formal and more interactive forum using examples of existing projects benefiting the neighborhood and a discussion of the community needs and local programs. - Administering a survey to receive input on neighborhood housing and community development needs.
+All surveys used to gather community input will also be available to all County residents, not just to those who attend related community meetings.